Feature overview

 Review what happened

-Session scans, efficiency views, and frame analysis help you understand how the night really went.
+Direct Scan imports, History, efficiency views, and session diagnostics help you understand how the night really went.

 Learn more